 - Firefox users: Tampermonkey on the Mozilla Addons site, Violentmonkey on the Mozilla Addons site, for 52esr: Greasemonkey on the Mozilla Addons site

 - Chrome users: Tampermonkey extension from the Chrome store, Violentmonkey extension from the Chrome store

 Sorry, I am not aware of any way to run user scripts on Internet Explorer.

 The script currently is available on two different sites; no registration is required to install the script.
 Each site provides options for feedback and discussion, and is home to many other user scripts that might be of interest to you at some point.
-Since these are both new sites, there's no telling which will be better in the long run.

 The script is not guaranteed to be perfect.
 Google changes stuff, other add-ons change stuff, and that one web page with the secret to life, the universe, and everything, might be on a site that gets hidden.
 You are responsible for your use of this script.